Topological and Geometric filtration for products

 The \emph{Lawson homology} $L_pH_k(X)$ of $p$-cycles for a projective variety is defined by

-where ${\mathcal Z}_p(X)$ is provided with a natural topology (see \cite{Friedlander1}, \cite{Lawson1}).
+where ${\mathcal Z}_p(X)$ is the space of algebraic $p$-cycles on $X$ provided with a natural topology (see \cite{Friedlander1}, \cite{Lawson1}).
 It has been extended to define for a quasi-projective variety by Lima-Filho (see \cite{Lima-Filho}) and Chow motives (see \cite{Hu-Li}).
 For the general background, the reader is referred to Lawson' survey paper \cite{Lawson2}.

 In \cite{Friedlander-Mazur}, Friedlander and Mazur showed that there are natural transformations, called \emph{Friedlander-Mazur cycle class maps}

 for all $k\geq 2p\geq 0$.

 Recall that Friedlander and Mazur constructed a map called the $s$-map such that the cycle class map $\Phi_{p,k}=s^p$ (see \cite{Friedlander-Mazur}).
 Explicitly, if $\alpha\in L_pH_k(X)$ is represented by the homotopy class of a continuous map $f:S^{k-2p}\to \mZ_p(X)$, then $\Phi_{p,k}(\alpha)=[f\wedge S^{2p}]$, where $S^{2p}=S^2\wedge\cdots\wedge S^2$ denotes the $2p$-dimensional topological sphere.